dimfeld/website/posts/starting_with_solana_part01.md

 Ok, so on to creating an Anchor project. `anchor init p0001` is what I used.
 I initially called it just `0001` which Anchor will do, but Rust doesn't let crate names start with numbers, so don't do that.

-So this gives you a scaffolding of a Rust Solana contract, a test file in JavaScript, and some miscellaneous stuff.
+So this gives you a scaffolding of a Rust Solana program, a test file in JavaScript, and some miscellaneous stuff.

 ## The Program